 Hills & Harbour Gin gift set

-If you’ve not had the pleasure of trying Hills & Harbour Gin yet you’re missing out (as we found out here in our review).
+If you’ve not had the pleasure of trying Hills and Harbour Gin yet you’re missing out (as we found out here in our review).
 There’s noble fir needles in the botanical mix of this outstanding Scottish Gin from Crafty Distillery.
 The gift set below includes a 70cl bottle, two branded glasses and serving suggestions.
-Buy it here from Craft56.
+Buy it from Amazon below.

 Edinburgh Gin cocktail gift set